 People increasingly precious

-That old-fashioned way of hand-coding also brought an unfortunate side-effect, which was to hard-wire the details of the solution, which then ties the hands of the machines and the underlying frameworks to continuously deliver benefits.
+That old-fashioned way of hand-coding also brought the unfortunate side-effect of hard-wiring the details of the solution, which then ties the hands of the machines and the underlying frameworks to continuously deliver benefits.

 Let’s take a specific example1.
-Imagine that we want to do edge-detection, a common function required for image-recognition.
-We hand-code it in C, which probably takes us several days of effort to optimise, and results in something which is quite fragile (several security problems of recent years stem from the fact that C provides no run-time checking).
-So imagine we remembered the importance of optimising for developer productivity, and so instead we chose to implement in a higher-level language such as Python.
-Our developer productivity will increase (and the resulting code will be significantly more robust).
-But it runs slower – 3x slower.
-It’s a tribute to an army of software engineers who built the underlying frameworks that it’s only 3x slower.
+Imagine that we want to do edge-detection - a common function required for image-recognition.
+We hand-code it in C, which probably takes us several days of effort to optimise and results in something which is quite fragile (several security problems of recent years stem from the fact that C provides no run-time checking).
+So instead, recognising the importance of optimising for developer productivity, let's instead choose to implement in a higher-level language such as Python.
+Our developer productivity will increase (and the resulting code will be significantly more robust), but it runs slower – 3x slower.
+It’s a tribute to the army of software engineers who built the underlying frameworks that it’s only 3x slower.

-One reason for the increased productivity is that Python is a much more expressive language – rather than iterating manually through each pixel individually, we can take advantage of patterns such as applying a function across all pixels, which takes us towards a higher-level declarative expression of our problem, rather than the low-level C implementation which is imperative.
-This gives the machines much more flexibility in how to solve the problem.
+One reason for the increased productivity is that Python is a much more expressive language – rather than iterating manually through each pixel individually, we can take advantage of patterns such as mapping (applying) a function across all pixels, which takes us towards a higher-level declarative expression of our problem, rather than the low-level C implementation which is imperative.
+This gives our machines much more flexibility in how they solve the problem.

-And it turns out that – sticking with high-level Python – we can now compile to programmable hardware (FPGAs, e.g. on AWS F1) and run 11x faster than our hand-coded C. This then gives us the amazing win-win of higher programmer productivity (i.e. faster, cheaper) and execution which not only gets faster according to some learning curve, but takes radical leaps forward.
+And it turns out that – sticking with high-level Python – we can now compile to programmable hardware (FPGAs on e.g. AWS F1) and run 11x faster than our hand-coded C. This then gives us the amazing win-win of higher programmer productivity (i.e. faster, cheaper) and execution which not only gets faster according to some learning curve, but can also take radical leaps forward.

 We can consider this to be an example of “optimising late” – by leaving flexibility in how the problem is solved, it can be optimised late – the later you optimise, the more information you have to do a good job.
 And the best use you make of your precious developers.

 1 This is a real example taken from https://www.nextplatform.com/2017/06/05/python-coils-around-fpgas-broader-accelerator-reach/ .
 There are many other examples where a declarative approach is beneficial, e.g. map-reduce frameworks.